Alopecia is a condition of the scalp that leads to damaged hair follicles. Damaged hair follicles finally leads to hair loss.

 Have abnormal finger and toenails (with a strange shape or color)

 Alopecia seems to mainly occur in people 20 years of age or younger.
 Besides this generality, anyone can develop the condition of alopecia.
 Both men and women can be affected with this condition.
 Patients who suffer from a pre-existing autoimmune disorder, or problems with their thyroid have an increased risk of alopecia.

 Make an Appointment!

-Find answers to your questions about the Make an Appointment service.
+Find answers to your questions.
 Schedule an appointment today!